Pythrix/FOODCOP/README.md

 ### Required Libraries

-__Native Python Libraries__:

-- os
-- re
-- time

 __Libraries to be installed__:

 - [thefuzz](https://github.com/seatgeek/thefuzz)
 - numpy
 - pandas
+- openpyxl (to export as xlsx from pandas)
-- - python-Levenshtein
+- python-Levenshtein

+To simplify installation in your testing environment: "pip install -r requirements.txt"

 ### Data Organisation
 [_TO UPDATE_]